Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/02_Load_Test_Analysis_Performance_Issue/index.md

 verify the Deployment URL, this should match the IP address for your lab environment.

-You will also notice, this is where we are using the tag "evalservice" for the testing.
+You will also notice, this is where we are using the tag "eval" for the testing.

 <img src="../../assets/images/lab_1_simple_test.png" width="500"/>